single-cell-genetics/cellsnp-lite/doc/install.rst

 We recommend installing cellsnp-lite via conda, as described above.
 The method of compiling from source code (ie., installing from this repo) is described below:

-For better demonstration, the whole installation is assumed to be performed in a root dir ``~/tools/`` (you could change this dir based on your demands)
+For better demonstration, the whole installation process is assumed to be performed under a root dir ``~/tools/`` (you could change this dir based on your demands)

 Step 0: install dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^